villhei/elixirtut/elixir_web/app/chapters/file_io.md

 {:error, :enoent}
 ```

-If the `File.ls/1` fails to perform it's task, it will output a tuple  `{:error, :error_code}` where the error code is the actual error that occured.
+If the `File.ls/1` fails to perform it's task, it will output a tuple  `{:error, :error_code}` where the error code is the actual error that occurred.

 ```elixir
 iex> File.ls!(".")